The Cattail: The Greatest of Wild Foods

 Pan called out to her.

-When Pan catcalled, you were about to be raped.
+When Pan called out like that, you were about to be raped.
 No question about it.
-In fact, our word, PANic, comes directly from the legend of Pan.
-If Pan called out to you, panic is what you did.
+In fact, the etymological roots of the word, panic, comes directly from the legend of Pan.
+If Pan called out to you, PANic is what you did.

-Syrinx immediately -and wisely- ran in a panic upon hearing Pan’s voice.
-She ran as fast as her legs would carry her, but Pan was closing in.
+Syrinx immediately -and wisely- ran upon hearing Pan’s voice.
+She ran as fast as her legs would carry her.
+Pan was closing in.

 Being cut off by a river called Landon’s stream, Syrinx desperately called on her sister nymphs to change her her form to save her.
 Obliging their sister’s plea, the nymphs turned Syrinx into “marsh reeds” at the river’s edge.